FarmDyn/documentation/docs/methodology/gui.md

 ![](../media/image300.png)

-## Visualizing and analysing results
+## Visualising and analysing results

 After a successful simulation (statement "normal completion" in the